customerio/customerio-reactnative/README.md

 });
 CustomerIO.setDeepLinkRoutingReady();
 ```

+This older path cannot acknowledge whether JavaScript handled the URL, so the SDK cannot safely fall back after it publishes a `Linking` event.
+Prefer `setDeepLinkHandler` for new UIScene integrations.
+Older React Native versions and AppDelegate-only hosts keep their existing deep-link integration.

 This integration applies after the host has adopted React Native's UIScene lifecycle; the plugin does not replace React Native's root application lifecycle.